johnpankowicz/govmetting-testbfg-2/src/Client/BrowserApp/src/NOTES Configuration.md

 In a command window, "tsc -v" shows: Version 2.0.10.
 This is the same whether I run a normal command window, the Developer Command Prompt or the MsBuild Command Prompt.

 I changed the version in package.json to "~2.0.10" and did a "npm install" from the command line.
 I got some errors.
 I closed VS and then it installed OK.

-# Task Runner

-I added a Binding for the BrowserApp project.
-I bound the "build.dev.watch" Custom task from package.json to Project Open.
-I tried just running this task by right-clicking on it and selecting "Run".
-The output of the command shows up in a tab named "build.dev.watch" within Task Runner Explorer.
-I got the following error: cmd.exe /c yarn run build.dev.watch
-   'yarn' is not recognized as an internal or external command, operable program or batch file.
-   Process terminated with code 1
-Yarn is a replacement for npm.
-I installed yarn: npm i -g yarn.
-It said:
-	npm WARN deprecated yarn@0.18.1: It is recommended to install Yarn using the native installation method for your environment.
-See https://yarnpkg.com/en/docs/install
-	C:\Users\John\AppData\Roaming\npm\yarnpkg -> C:\Users\John\AppData\Roaming\npm\node_modules\yarn\bin\yarn.js
-	C:\Users\John\AppData\Roaming\npm\yarn -> C:\Users\John\AppData\Roaming\npm\node_modules\yarn\bin\yarn.js
-$ yarn --version
-0.18.1
-When I went to the yarn install page, it had a .MSI file named "yarn-0.18.1.msi".
-So I appear to have the latest version.
-Now when I right click on the build.dev.watch task and select run, it runs and builds the project.
-When I make a change to a source file, it sees the change and re-runs the build.